SmartFarmingLab/field_dataset_survey/README.md

 Full citations for individual datasets can be found in the bibliography section of our paper.

-## License

-This dataset collection is provided for research purposes.
-Please refer to the individual dataset licenses for usage terms and conditions.

 ## Dataset Collection

 | Label | Year | Author | Plant (English) | Plant (Latin) | Plant / Leaf / Fruit | Task | Annotation | Public Comment | Number of Images | Paper-URL | Dataset-URL |